 In most events across the world, substances are prevalent.
 The Boom has the responsibility to take care of the Boomers, on site substance testing facilities aim at minimizing the negative effects of substance abuse… never use and abuse.
 By respecting your body and your mind, you also respect your soul."

 Most transformational festivals share the same philosophy, and employ the same tactics that Kosmicare does.
 For example, free testing, and having a safe space equipped with individuals trained to assist those having a psychedelic crisis.
 Some also have people volunteering as rangers or vibe patrol.
 These individuals are identifiable throughout the festival, and are able to assist with any incidents they may come across, on the spot.
 Obviously, they are much more approachable than law enforcement would be, to someone with a drug-related issue.

-The best example of harm reduction I have witnessed was at Solstice Festival (organized by the the OM Reunion Project).
+One of best example of harm reduction I have witnessed was at Solstice Festival.
 A safe space called C.A.L.M was setup on the outskirts of the festival for those needing a break from it all, or those having a crisis.
 Every stage had easily accessible and free water.
 Vibe patrol was present and would periodically hand out snacks to everyone on the dance floors.
 And going beyond drug-related harm reduction, there were stations throughout the festival equipped with free gum, sunscreen, bug spray, condoms, an emergency walkie-talkie… basically everything a festival-goer would need.

 5. Leave No Trace